Semialgebraic set

 In mathematics, a basic semialgebraic set is a set defined by polynomial equalities and polynomial inequalities, and a semialgebraic set is a finite union of basic semialgebraic sets.
 A semialgebraic function is a function with a semialgebraic graph.
-Such sets and functions are mainly studied in real algebraic geometry which is the appropriate framework for algebraic geometry over the real numbers.
+Such sets and functions are the main object of study of real algebraic geometry the part of algebraic geometry devoted to points with real coordinates.

+Tarski–Seidenberg theorem implies that the semialgebraic sets are exactly those sets that can be defined by a well-formed formula built with quantifiers $\forall, \exists$, logical connectives $\land,\lor, \lnot$, basic arithmetic operators $+,-,\times,/$, equality and inequality signs $=, <, \le$, integers, and variables representing real numbers.

 Definition

-Let $\mathbb{F}$ be a real closed field (For example $\mathbb{F}$ could be the field of real numbers $\mathbb{R}$).